 HIV Friendly Schools

-Educate yourself Young people living with HIV have made a two-minute film for teachers to say in their own words why this is an important issue.
+Educate yourself Young people living with HIV have participated in the creation of this two-minute film aimed at teachers, explaining in their own words why this is an important issue.
 If you work in education, please consider sharing this film with your colleagues, and download the guidance document below.

 Guidance CHIVA has worked with many partners from education and the charity sector to update the NCB guidance for schools.
 (Click on the image to download).
 There is also a summary document available.